The Eyes of Dr. Weil

 That having been said, I do think a major reason there is so much nearsightedness is that kids spend an inordinate amount of time staring at phone and computer screens.
 They don’t spend enough time outdoors, looking at distant things, which keeps the muscles that control distant vision strong and flexible.
 When looking at something close, everyone, adults and children, needs to look up regularly and focus on something distant.

-This is National Glaucoma Awareness Month.
-What should people who have the condition do?
+What should people who have eye conditions do?

 No serious eye condition – such as macular degeneration, diabetic retinopathy or glaucoma – should be treated solely with alternative approaches.
 An ophthalmologist’s care is vital.
 Conventional treatment usually involves prescription eye drops and drugs to control the elevated internal pressure in the eyeball.
 But there is some evidence that you can also help ease the condition by not smoking and lowering caffeine intake.
 A responsible exercise program such as brisk walking – be sure to check with your doctor beforehand – and taking antioxidants such as vitamin C can also be useful.